alanbanks229/Mod_2_Project/README.md

 Ruby on Rails MVC application.

-An online forum where a user can answer/reply to other users questions or prompts that are posted on the site.
+An online forum where a user can answer/reply to other users questions or prompts that are posted.

-* ...